 According to Anatomy.TV, "All our movies/animations can be played with either Windows Media player or Quicktime player" and "To view this site correctly the recommended screen settings are 1152 x 864 and minimum screen settings are 1024 x 768".

-A collection on online videos on head-to-toe and body-system physical examinations.
-CSUs subscription includes only the Bates Physical Examination Videos.
+A collection of online videos on head-to-toe and body-system physical examinations.
+Charles Sturt's subscription includes only the Bates' Physical Examination Videos.

 The videos are presented in the form of 18 volumes: most are based on the body systems, but there are others on head-to-toe assessments and one on General Survey and Vital Signs.
 Each volume is divided into several short chapters, and you can view the chapters individually or all together ("Play all").
 Each system-based volume includes one or more videos on Anatomy Review, and at the end of each volume there is a video on Recording Your Findings.

 The videos include closed captions and See also links to related material.